damiensedgwick/damiensedgwick/README.md

 Hello 👋

-I am a software developer based in Norwich, UK and I am currently hacking on napps using Golang and <maybe HTMX? still figuring this part out>!
+I am a software developer based in Norwich, UK and I am currently hacking on napps using Golang and HTMX.

 ### Projects